dbt-labs/docs.getdbt.com/website/docs/docs/develop/develop-in-ide.md

 ---
-title: "Develop in the Cloud IDE"
+title: "Use the Cloud IDE"
 id: develop-in-ide
 description: "Develop, test, run, and build in the Cloud IDE."
-sidebar_label: "Develop in the Cloud IDE"
+sidebar_label: "Use the Cloud IDE"
 ---

 :::📌 The Cloud IDE refresh is now available for General Availability!
-Join our dedicated [[Cloud IDE slack channel](https://getdbt.slack.com/archives/C03SAHKKG2Z)] for any feedback!
+Join our dedicated [Cloud IDE slack channel](https://getdbt.slack.com/archives/C03SAHKKG2Z)] for any feedback!
 :::

-# Develop in the Cloud IDE

 The Cloud IDE is a single interface for building, testing, running, and version-controlling dbt projects from your browser.
 With the IDE, you can compile dbt code into SQL and run it against your database directly, and also write, test and compile [Python models](url).
 The IDE leverages the open-source [dbt-rpc](/docs/reference/commands/rpc) plugin to recompile only the changes made in your project.